rochejul/json-walker/packages/browser/README.md

 You could find in the [build folder](./build/) various targets

+And for the Walker, please have a look on [the Walker's usage in Core module](../core//README.md#usage).

 ## Commands

 - `npm run dev:build`: Bundle the package for various targets